Effects Of Prolonged Nicotinic Ligand Exposure On Function Of Heterologously Expressed Human Î±4Î²2- And Î±4Î²4-Nicotinic Acetylcholine Receptors

 Journal of Pharmacology and Experimental Therapeutics

 Digital Object Identifier (DOI)

 Gentry, Cynthia L.; Wilkins, Lincoln H.; and Lukas, Ronald J., "Effects Of Prolonged Nicotinic Ligand Exposure On Function Of Heterologously Expressed Human Î±4Î²2- And Î±4Î²4-Nicotinic Acetylcholine Receptors" (2003).
-Neurobiology.
+Translational Neuroscience.
 215.